 I design NLP-based tools that help us understand large document collections.

-I am currently an NLP researcher with teaching duties at Universidad Carlos III de Madrid.
-I received my PhD in Signal Processing and Communications Engineering (specialisation in Signal and Data Processing) in November 2025, under the supervision of Jerónimo Arenas-García.
+I am currently a Postdoctoral Researcher at MilaNLP, Bocconi University, in collaboration with Universidad Carlos III de Madrid (UC3M).
+I received my PhD in Signal Processing and Communications Engineering in November 2025 from UC3M, under the supervision of Jerónimo Arenas-García.

-So far, my work has focused on the development of NLP methods for real-world needs.
-A central theme of my research has been the design of practical systems that industrialise the use of topic models, particularly in applied settings within the Science, Technology, and Innovation (STI) domain, where analysts need to make sense of large document collections to support informed decision-making.
+My doctoral work focused on the development of NLP methods for real-world needs — particularly the design of practical systems that industrialixe the use of topic models in applied settings within the Science, Technology, and Innovation (STI) domain, where analysts need to make sense of large document collections to support informed decision-making.

 Methodologically, my research sits at the intersection of NLP and human-computer interaction, with a focus on the design of task-oriented evaluation protocols, interactive systems for large-scale text exploration, and interfaces that enable domain experts to guide model behaviour.